mbenalaya/onem2m-analytics/SparkComponent/README.md

 ### Running the sample using spark-submit script in Bluemix

-Follow the stpes [present here](https://console.ng.bluemix.net/docs/services/AnalyticsforApacheSpark/index-gentopic3.html#using_spark-submit) to run the application in Bluemix but outside of Notebook.
+Follow the steps [present here](https://console.ng.bluemix.net/docs/services/AnalyticsforApacheSpark/index-gentopic3.html#using_spark-submit) to run the application in Bluemix but outside of Notebook.

 ----